mfeit-internet2/pscheduler-batch/README.md

 ```
 {
-    "global": { ...
-Any JSON ... },
+    "global": { ... },
-    "jobs": [ ...
-List of jobs ... ]
+    "jobs": [ ... ]
 }
 ```

 ### `global`

-The `global` pair is an optional block of arbitrary JSON which is made available to all task transforms (see `task-transform`, below).
+The `global` pair is an optional JSON object containing data and transforms provided or applied to all jobs.
+It contains the following pairs, all optional:

-If not provided, its value will be `null`.
+`data` (Any JSON) - Data made available to all transforms (see `transform-pre`, `transform-post` and `task-transform`, below) in a variable named `$global`.

+`transform-pre` (pScheduler JQ Transform) - A transform applied to all jobs before anything else.

+`transform-post` (pScheduler JQ Transform) - A transform applied to all jobs after `transform-pre` and the job's `task-transform` have been applied.

 ### `jobs`